ZYTao12/ArtCollector/README.md

 progress:

+(2024.8.15) integrated the backend with Azure Storage Account and Azure Document Intelligence (OCR service)

 (2024.8.8) added the flask api to retrieve processed results and load them to a url

 (2024.8.4) built Azure AI client, customized Azure Document Intelligence ready-to-go